Authored by the expert who managed and guided the team behind the Denmark Property Pack

 How much are property prices expected to increase in Denmark in 2026?

-As of early 2026, property prices in Denmark are expected to increase by approximately 3% on average over the full year, blending together houses, apartments, and other residential types.
+As of 2026, residential property prices in Denmark are expected to rise by about 5% to 7% over the year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Denmark.